NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 10
 ```

-Magic identified the circuit ports and generated drive points for the extracted networks.
+During extraction, Magic identified the circuit ports and generated drive points for the corresponding nets.

-The console reported information such as:
+The output also reported:

 ```text
 Total Nets